Earl Browder: Molotov–Ribbentrop Pact

 Moreover, the CPUSA's new propaganda offensive against United States participation in the so-called "Imperialist War" brought it into political conflict with the Roosevelt administration, which had begun to question the wisdom of isolationism.
 In the summer of 1939, Texas Congressman Martin Dies, Jr. (D), chairman of the House Special Committee on Un-American Activities (HUAC), learned that the U.S. Department of Justice had begun to investigate old charges that Earl Browder had traveled abroad under assumed names, making use of false documents, during the 1920s.
 Dies proceeded to subpoena Browder to appear before the committee to give testimony on the matter.
 On September 5, 1939, days after the German invasion of Poland, Browder appeared before HUAC, providing exhaustive testimony over the course of two days.

 Midway through the first day of testimony, Browder was asked in passing whether he had ever traveled abroad under a false passport.
-Before party attorney Joseph Brodsky could stop him, Browder answered, "I have."
+Before party attorney Joseph R. Brodsky could stop him, Browder answered, "I have."
 Although he subsequently refused to answer follow-up questions about the matter, citing the protection against self-incrimination offered by the Fifth Amendment to the United States Constitution, the damage caused by Browder's admission under oath had been done.
 Conservative politicians such as Congressman J. Parnell Thomas (R) of New Jersey attempted to make political capital out of Browder's admission, by intimating that the Roosevelt administration had coddled the country's leading Communist.
 Parnell Thomas maintained that Browder was "swaggering [and] apparently untouchable" despite being Stalin's "number one stooge in this country."

 With popular feeling against Communism raging in the wake of European events and political heat rising in Washington, the Justice Department moved to action.
 On October 23 a federal grand jury in Manhattan indicted Browder for passport fraud, a felony.
 The formal charge against him specified that Browder had made multiple returns to the United States using a passport bearing his own name, but which had been obtained on the basis of a falsely sworn statement.
 Indictments of CPUSA treasurer William Wiener and Young Communist League leader Harry Gannes on passport charges followed in December, and the Communist Party sent several of its top leaders into hiding in anticipation of a broader crackdown.